kelvsc/cyclistics_case_study/README.md

 2. Location-based Targeting - Casual riders are highly concentrated in downtown, entertainment venues, and attractions.
 Beyond owned media channels (website, social, email), Cyclistic should consider running out-of-home advertising in areas where casual riders are already located.
 Popular routes for casual riders could be used to prioritize locations.

 3. Membership Perks - Highlight what it means to be a member.
 Offer more perks for annual memberships and promote all the benefits of why annual members decide to bikeshare for commute, errands, and groceries.
 Consider partnering with health-minded organizations like gyms, sport centers, dance studios, and more, to offer a discounted annual membership.

+The data we worked with tells us the "what" and illustrates past behaviour of customers, however, I would recommend conducting a survey to better understand the "why" behind their behaviour.

+We can ask questions such as:

+* Why do members decide to sign up?
+* What activities do they use bike share for?
+* Do they own a car?
+* How do they choose between taking bike-share or other modes of transport?
+* How many casual riders are locals vs tourists?
+* What is their age?
+* Do they have a family?
+* Why haven’t casual riders switched to annual memberships?

+We can then connect this qualitative data with existing quantitative data for even better insights that can go on to inform a more effective marketing strategy and campaign.